FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

     fun provideGraphInside(application: DaggerIsEasyApplication)
 }
 ```
-We're learning about a new citizen in the Dagger world
+We've learnt about a new citizen in the Dagger world
 `@Component.Factory`
 a factory has to create our component, because our component needs a parameter
 in this case a *Context*, in order to create our **SharedPreferencesManager**, because Dagger doesn't know how to get a *Context* we have to provide it to Dagger ourselves.

 Inside we have an interface which is essentially our factory and one function that has one important function called `create` which returns (creates) the `SingletonComponent` but with a parameter of the type we wanted, in our case a `Context`.

-Also we see that we have `@BindsInstance`, this annotation knows about the type of the parameter in our case `Context` and later on whenever we request this context within our `@Singleton` scope we'll have it provided to us by Dagger (because this runtime variable is tied to the component's scope that binds it, in our case SingletonComponent), we don't have to do anything else, as I mentioned earlier, Dagger would be totally easier without Android's runtime, but here `Context` is a runtime variable which is available once the app's started and that's what complicates things.
+Also there's `@BindsInstance`, this annotation knows about the type of the parameter in our case `Context` and later on whenever we request this `Context` within our `@Singleton` scope we'll have it provided to us by Dagger we don't have to do anything else (because this runtime variable is tied to the component's scope that binds it, in our case *SingletonComponent*).

+As I mentioned earlier, Dagger would be far easier without Android's runtime, but `Context` is a runtime variable which is available once the app's started and that's what complicates things.

-Now for the most important part, we have to create the component with a runtime variable,
+Now for the most important part, let's create the component with a runtime variable,
 inside *DaggerIsEasyApplication* and after `onCreate()` just right before the `super` call
 ```kotlin
     override fun onCreate() {